top of page

 Crazy Cactus on the Camaro Hike recommended by Nancy and Steve.
 I was humming "You make me feel like dancing" the rest of the hike!

-HipCamp parking spot, right outside Sagaro National Park
+HipCamp parking spot, right outside Saguaro National Park

-HipCamp parking spot, right outside Sagaro National Park
+HipCamp parking spot, right outside Saguaro National Park

 View of the mountains out our back window - they turn such pretty colors at sunset.